LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 a cross between a document editor, a spreadsheet, and a database.
 All over its UI, it supports entering formulas instead of raw values, which makes complex things possible.

-Then, to make simple things easy, it also provides the usual GUI options you'd expect if there was no formula language at all.
+To make simple things easy, it also provides the GUI you’d expect even without a formula language.
-But here’s the twist: **these presets are actually generating formulas behind the scenes that users can then tweak**!
+But here’s the twist: **these presets are generate formulas behind the scenes that users can tweak**!
-Whenever users need to go a little beyond what the UI provides, they can switch to the formula editor and tweak the generated formula
+Whenever users need to go a little beyond what the UI provides, they can switch to the formula editor and adjust what was generated
-(which is infinitely easier than writing it from scratch).
+— far easier than writing it from scratch.

 <figure>